mozilla-services/merino-py/docs/adr/0001-locust-vs-k6-merino-py-performance-test-framework.md

 * **A. Locust**

-Both k6 and Locust are able to execute the current load test design, report required metrics and fulfill the Rapid Release initiative; However, Locust's Python tech stack ultimately makes it the better fit for the Merino-py project.
+Both k6 and Locust are able to execute the current load test design, report required metrics and fulfill the Rapid Release Model for Firefox Services initiative; However, Locust's Python tech stack ultimately makes it the better fit for the Merino-py project.
 In-line with the team's single repository direction (see [PR][5]), using Locust will:

   * Leverage existing testing, linting and formatting infrastructure
   * Promote dependency sharing and code re-use (models & backends)